 Partnering with organisations like Dementia Singapore, the café regularly hosts events such as Memories Café — a programme designed for individuals with dementia and their caregivers to connect in a safe and supportive space.

 I believe in a business model that comforts.
 While business is important, it has to be sustainable.
-I have to walk the talk and show people and my staff that I will always be there for them, and my bakery and café will always be a space for them to come by when they are down.
+I have to walk the talk and show people and my staff that I will always be there for them, and my bakery and café will always be a space for them to come by when they are feeling down.

 Thrina explains,